 Item 2 – Updates to SPIL Information

 Provide any changes to the information contained in the currently approved SPIL.
-In particular, discuss any changes that may have occurred to the DSU administration of the SILS program, SILC placement, legal status, membership or autonomy, SILC budget, or the statewide network of centers.
+In particular, discuss any changes that may have occurred to the DSE administration of the SILS program, SILC placement, legal status, membership or autonomy, SILC budget, or the statewide network of centers.

-Note: An amendment to the SPIL is required, in addition to this update, if there has been a significant and relevant change in the information or assurances in the plan, the administration or operation of the plan; or the organization, policies, or operations of the DSU (if the change materially affects the information or assurances in the plan).
+Note: An amendment to the SPIL is required, in addition to this update, if there has been a significant and relevant change in the information or assurances in the plan, the administration or operation of the plan; or the organization, policies, or operations of the DSE (if the change materially affects the information or assurances in the plan).

 Section B – Significant Activities and Accomplishments

-Describe any significant activities and accomplishments achieved by the DSU and SILC during the reporting year and not included elsewhere in the report, e.g. brief summaries of innovative practices, improved service delivery to consumers, etc.
+Describe any significant activities and accomplishments achieved by the DSE and SILC during the reporting year and not included elsewhere in the report, e.g. brief summaries of innovative practices, improved service delivery to consumers, etc.

 Section C – Substantial Challenges

-Describe any substantial problems encountered by the DSU and SILC not included elsewhere in this report and discuss resolutions/attempted resolutions.
-Examples include difficulty in outreach efforts, disagreements between the SILC and the DSU, complications recruiting SILC members, complications working with other State agencies or organizations within the State.
+Describe any substantial problems encountered by the DSE and SILC not included elsewhere in this report and discuss resolutions/attempted resolutions.
+Examples include difficulty in outreach efforts, disagreements between the SILC and the DSE, complications recruiting SILC members, complications working with other State agencies or organizations within the State.

 Section D – Additional Information

 Provide any other information, comments or explanations of the reporting year activities and data that were not previously included in other sections of the report.
-Please include any suggestions that may be helpful to other state agencies, SILCs, CILs and RSA.
+Please include any suggestions that may be helpful to other state agencies, SILCs, CILs and ILA.

 SUBPART VII - SIGNATURES

-Provide signatures, printed names, titles and phone numbers of DSU director(s) and SILC chair.
+Provide signatures, printed names, titles and phone numbers of DSE director(s) and SILC chair.